-Late Season Shed Hunting
+Late Season Shed Hunting in Illinois

 Shed season to the most avid shed hunters has an early, middle, and late season.
 And each has its own unique strategy.
-Unfortunately, we are entering the latter end of the season.
+Unfortunately, we are entering the latter end of the season here in Illinois.
 We’re at our peak hiking levels; most of us are probably in the best shape we will be in all year after looking hours for shed antlers.
 Yet the days are counting down, before the spring green up takes over the Midwestern landscape and finding sheds will be all but left up to finding the odd ball one or two while turkey hunting or picking morel mushrooms.
 Yet, you still have time to find a few late season sheds…

-Shed Hunting the Late Season
+Shed Hunting the Late Season in Illinois

-Shed Hunting the Deep Timber
+Shed Hunting the Illinois Deep Timber

 Finding sheds in the deep timber can be challenging yet rewarding.
 It often means walking many miles without results yet many of my biggest sheds will come from the timber each year, and it seems that most of my match sets I find will be in the timber.
 I’ve had my best luck on southern facing ravines in the timber.
 Anywhere two different habitats meet is a great place to look.
 In deep timber you will often find briar patches, cedar thickets, and oak draws.
 Open oak flats, on a gradual southern slope seems to be a good place to look.
 Blow downs and side hill benches are great places to look in the deep timber.
 All are quality places to search and often the locations I find my last sheds of the season.

-Finding Sheds in an Oasis of Agriculture Fields
+Finding Sheds in an Oasis of Agriculture Fields in IL

 Looking for sheds in agriculture fields can be compared to finding a needle in a haystack.
 Finding sheds in large expanses of corn can be extremely challenging and time consuming.
 Your best bet is to focus on bean, winter wheat, alfalfa, and open pastures.
 You can up your odds by narrowing down the location in which deer commonly feed.
 I find the majority of my sheds on the field edges or within twenty yards off the edge.
 I always make a lap around the entire edge of fields, primarily focusing on the southern edges.
 After I check the perimeter, I make a grid pattern throughout the field.
-This ensures that the most area is covered and I feel confident that I covered the entire field.
+This ensures that the most area is covered, and I feel confident that I covered the entire field.